kasperpagh/UfoBlogHandIn/README.md

-# The Road to Rapid Mongo Queries
+# The Road to Rapid Mongo Queries by Alexandar Kraunsøe, David Samuelsen & Kasper Pagh

 In a recent project we used MongoDB to store a very large dataset (millions of entries).
 But as the number of saved documents increased, we saw a steep decline in the performance of our queries to the database.